Skip to main content

 Use Cases

-• Generating distinct prompts for each student in a creative writing workshop
+• Generating 8 distinct shame or longing prompts so each student in a creative writing workshop starts from a different emotional premise

 Tips